aittiphon123/lineage2/README.md

 ### 1. We Write 100% Original Code

 Every single line of code in L2jMobius is written from scratch by our contributors.
 This means:
-- We own the copyright to our own code
+- We own the copyright to our own code.
-- We never copied proprietary server code
+- We never copied proprietary server code.
-- We never decompiled the original servers
+- We never decompiled the original servers.
-- All our work is independent creation
+- All our work is independent creation.

 **Legal principle:** You can't infringe copyright on something you created yourself.
 Original code is legally distinct from the original game's code, even if it produces similar results.